asleepysamurai/react-use-bound-callback-hook/README.md

 - `arguments` - The arguments to be bound to the callback function
 - `context` - The context to execute the callback function as i.e. the value of `this` inside the callback.
 Optional.
 Default `null`.

-**Important** This hook relies on `Map` and ES6 features such as destructuring, and default arguments.
-It does not come with an ES5 ready transpilation out of the box.
-It is assumed that you will be doing this as part of your application build.